leanpress/bike-nantucket-fundraiser/readme.txt

 Using Authorize.Net first requires that you have a SSL Certificate for your site and the capability of running at least part of your site via https.

-In order to work properly with the Personal Fundraiser plugin, there are several settings that must be obtained from your Authorize.Net account.
+In order to work properly with the Bike Nantucket Fundraiser plugin, there are several settings that must be obtained from your Authorize.Net account.
 These values can be obtained by logging into Authorize.Net:

 **API Login ID**

 1. Click on Account.
 1. Under Security Settings, click on API Login ID and Transaction Key.
-1. If an API Login ID value has already been generated and is visible, copy the API Login ID from the API Login ID and Transaction Key screen and paste it in the *API Login ID* field on the Personal Fundraiser settings screen.
+1. If an API Login ID value has already been generated and is visible, copy the API Login ID from the API Login ID and Transaction Key screen and paste it in the *API Login ID* field on the Bike Nantucket Fundraiser settings screen.
 1. If an API Login ID value has not already been generated: do the following, type in your Secret Answer.
 You should have configured a Secret Question and Secret Answer during account activation.
 1. Click Submit to continue.
 The API Login ID and Transaction Key generated for your payment gateway account appear.
-Copy these values to the corresponding values on the Personal Fundraiser settings screen.
+Copy these values to the corresponding values on the Bike Nantucket Fundraiser settings screen.

 **Transaction Key**

 1. Click on Account.
 1. Under Security Settings, click on API Login ID and Transaction Key.
 1. Under the section titled Create New Transaction Key, type in your Secret Answer.
 You should have configured a Secret Question and Secret Answer during account activation.
 1. Click Submit to continue.
 The API Login ID and Transaction Key generated for your payment gateway account appear.
-Copy these values to the corresponding values on the Personal Fundraiser settings screen.
+Copy these values to the corresponding values on the Bike Nantucket Fundraiser settings screen.

 **Product/Donation name**